 - Memorial honouring Rt.
 Hon.
 Richard Bedford Bennett

-- Restaurant - Provision
+- Restaurant - Sidewalk Citizen coming soon.

 In 1899, William Pearce convinced the Federal Government to donate land for the park and by 1912 the park was complete and considered a civic showcase.
 The grounds were modelled after a formal Victorian garden featuring geometric pathways, elaborate garden beds, and rows of imported and native trees.

 The statue in front of the Memorial Park Library was erected in 1924 by the Imperial Order of the Daughters of the Empire to honour the soldiers who fought in WWI.
 The equestrian statue was erected as a tribute to all Albertans who fought in the Second Boer War.